1940

 Many local Sedona residents witnessed the arrival and departure of these beautiful polished to a

 mirror finish TWA airliners.
-These flights were the VERY first by any major airline (TWA) into
+These flights were the

 the Sedona-Verde Valley region.
-However they were not scheduled passenger service flights.
+However, they were not scheduled passenger service flights.

 A TWA logo similar to that seen